Main content start

 Gavin Jones

-Gavin Jones is the Frederick P. Rehmus Family Professor of the Humanities at Stanford University.
+Gavin Jones is the Frederick P. Rehmus Family Professor of the Humanities and current Chair of the English Department at Stanford University.
 He specializes in American literature of the nineteenth and early-twentieth centuries.
 With a B.A. from Oxford University and an M.A. and Ph.D. from Princeton University, he also held a three-year fellowship in Harvard University’s Society of Fellows before coming to Stanford in 1999 as an assistant professor.

 Contact